Salt metathesis reaction: Counterion exchange

 When the reaction is conducted in dichloromethane, the salt NaBF4 precipitates and the B(C6F5)4- salt remains in solution.

-Metathesis reactions can occur between two inorganic salts when one product is insoluble in water.
+Metathesis reactions can occur between two inorganic salts when one product is insoluble in the reaction solvent.
 For example, the precipitation of silver chloride from a mixture of silver nitrate and cobalt hexammine chloride delivers the nitrate salt of the cobalt complex: